 But it’s quite possible Graham Nelson’s disparaging remark about ‘rescue centres‘ is based on his own experience, if he has tried to adopt a dog and been refused.

-We can also guarantee he either did not ask or was unable to see where the 200 breeding bitches 50+ stud dogs are kept and spend their lives.
+Its even more doubtful these two asked to see where the 200 breeding bitches 50+ stud dogs are kept and spend their lives.